liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 make synchronous requests again.

 Let's continue our example with the blogs app.
-To configure asynchronous requests, the first thing we'll need to do is create a class that conforms to the `LRCallback` protocol.
+To configure asynchronous requests, the first thing we need to do is create a class that conforms to the `LRCallback` protocol.

     #import "LRCallback.h"